fortrabbit/help/docs/ssh-keys.md

 ### SSH keys under Windows with PuTTY

-We advice not to use PuTTY for this.
-If generate an SSH key with PuTTY, you will need to make sure that the private key is saved in the location where `git.exe` or `ssh.exe` are looking for it.
+We advise not using PuTTY for this.
+If you generated an SSH key with PuTTY, you will need to make sure that the private key is saved in the location where `git.exe` or `ssh.exe` are looking for it.
 These questions and answers may help you if you want to use PuTTY.

 * [Stack Overflow: Where to find my private RSA key?](http://serverfault.com/questions/194567/how-do-i-tell-git-for-windows-where-to-find-my-private-rsa-key)
 * [Superuser: Where does Putty store known_hosts information on Windows?](http://superuser.com/questions/197489/where-does-putty-store-known-hosts-information-on-windows)

-Keep in mend that putty uses a custom .ppk format for storing keys.
-The Putty Private Key format does not work with the OpenSSH ssh client or Git.
+Keep in mind that PuTTY uses a custom .ppk format for storing keys.
+The PuTTY Private Key format does not work with the OpenSSH ssh client or Git.
 It is possible extract/convert the private key from a .ppk file with the PuttyGen utility included with PuTTY.

 * [Superuser: How to convert .ppk to openssh](https://superuser.com/questions/232362/how-to-convert-ppk-key-to-openssh-key-under-linux)